rian39/lists/log.md

 - the key argument -- propensities are enclosed as probabilities only to the extent that probabilities become propensities -- needs more highlighting.
 Get it in the abstract?
 TODO: put in the conclusion
 - finished entering 92 edits
 - current title: **Probabilities and propensities: conversion experiences in online grocery shopping**

+## Wed 22 Mar 2017 09:15:08 GMT
+- trying to get figure numbers working and made a new branch to do this.
+- problems running arules -- updating packages to deal with that.